n-ii-ma/React-Subreddit/README.md

 + [Contact](#contact)

 ## General Info
-This React/Redux app uses the Reddit JSON API to let clients search any subreddit's name and get their posts; including the author's username, number of upvotes and number of comments.
+This React/Redux app uses the Reddit JSON API to let clients search any subreddit's name and get their posts; including the author's username, number of upvotes, and number of comments.

 ## Address
 https://reddix.netlify.app/